Team America: World Police: Plot

 Team America, an international organization dedicated to counterterrorism, defeats a group of Islamic terrorists in Paris, but are very reckless and destroy the Eiffel Tower, Arc de Triomphe, and the Louvre in the process.
-The team includes Lisa, an idealistic psychologist; her love interest Carson; Sarah, a psychic; Joe, a jock who is in love with Sarah; and Chris, a martial arts expert who harbors a grudge towards actors.
+The team includes Lisa, an idealistic psychologist; her love interest, Carson; Sarah, a psychic; Joe, a jock who is in love with Sarah; and Chris, a martial arts expert who harbours a grudge towards actors.
 Carson proposes to Lisa, but a terrorist kills him in the middle of the act.

 Team America leader Spottswoode brings Broadway actor Gary Johnston to Team America's base in Mount Rushmore and asks him to use his acting skills to infiltrate a terrorist cell.
 Unbeknownst to the team, North Korean dictator Kim Jong Il is supplying terrorists across the globe with WMDs.
 Gary infiltrates a terrorist group in Cairo.
 The team is discovered and a chase ensues, ending with Team America killing the terrorists.
-However, Cairo is left in ruins, drawing criticism and outrage from the Film Actors Guild (F.A.G.), a union of liberal Hollywood actors led by Alec Baldwin.
+However, Cairo is left in ruins, drawing criticism and outrage from the Film Actors Guild (F.A.G.), a union of progressive Hollywood actors led by Alec Baldwin.

 At Mount Rushmore, Gary tells Lisa that as a child, his acting talent caused his older brother, Tommy, to be brutally killed by gorillas.
 While the two grow close and have sex, terrorists blow up the Panama Canal in retaliation for the Team America operation in Cairo, killing thousands.
 The F.A.G. blame this on Team America, while Kim chastises the terrorists for detonating one bomb too early.
 Gary, feeling his acting talents have again resulted in innocent people dying, resigns from Team America.
-The remaining members depart for South Asia or the MENA region, but are defeated and captured by North Korean forces while Michael Moore blows up Team America's base in a suicide attack.
+The remaining members depart for the Middle East and North Africa, but are defeated and captured by North Korean forces while Michael Moore blows up Team America's base in a suicide attack.
 In North Korea, Kim invites the F.A.G. and world leaders to a peace ceremony, planning to detonate several bombs around the world while they are distracted.